 Recite Me removes barriers facing people accessing the internet.
 Every website, download, social media channel and webpage is different, a lack of uniformity can make navigating the World Wide Web impossible.

-Our product is an innovative Cloud based web accessibility solution that allows its users to customise their web experience.
+Our product is an innovative web accessibility plugin that allows its users to customise their web experience.
 Built for purpose, whether it’s through screen-reading, colour, size, or language there are a variety of solutions that open the doors to people with sight loss, learning disabilities such as dyslexia.

 So my advice is; don’t get caught short, invest in your employees and they’ll invest in you!